|0671 Spasskaya Tower|

 • Reindeer / Rangifer tarandus (7 RUB) - It's on the postcard 0671

-The second stamp, issued on February 2, 2012, is dedicated to P.N.
-Nesterov (1887-1914), legendary Russian military pilot, hero of WWI and founder of aerobatics.
+The second stamp was issued on February 2, 2012 to mark The 125th birth anniversary of P.N.
+Nesterov.
+P.N.
+Nesterov (1887-1914), was a legendary Russian military pilot, hero of WWI and founder of aerobatics.
 The stamp features a portrait of Nesterov and an airplane Moran-K.

 Spasskaya Tower - Wikipedia